giladHaimov/BTWiz/README.txt

-BTWiz is an internal library developed & used by my team in Android Bluetooth projects for the last 3 years,
+BTWiz is an internal library developed & used by my team: www.mobileedge.co.il in Android Bluetooth projects for the last 3 years,

 It is hereby released as an open source project.